dtcenter/METplus/docs/Release_Guide/release_steps/create_release_on_github.rst

-* Add a link to the release notes from the |projectRepo| User's Guide, i.e. https://|projectRepo|.readthedocs.io/en/vX.Y.Z-betaN/Users_Guide/release-notes.html (Note: the URL will not be active until the release is created)
+* Add a link to the release notes from the |projectRepo| User's Guide, i.e. https://|projectRepo|.readthedocs.io/en/vX.Y.Z-betaN/Users_Guide/release-notes.html (Note: the URL will not be active until the release is created) Refer to a previous release to easily copy and modify this information.

-* Add links to the HTML and PDF versions of the |projectRepo| User's Guide on ReadTheDocs. https://|projectRepo|.readthedocs.io/_/downloads/en/vX.Y.Z-betaN/pdf/ (Note: the URL will not be active until the release is created)
+* Add links to the HTML and PDF versions of the |projectRepo| User's Guide on ReadTheDocs. https://|projectRepo|.readthedocs.io/_/downloads/en/vX.Y.Z-betaN/pdf/ (Note: the URL will not be active until the release is created) Refer to a previous release to easily copy and modify this information.